We’re into Week 3 of being at home with kids ALL THE TIME (aka quarantine). It’s been an interesting experiment. How are you holding up?

 I want to share some tips I learned from Ayurveda because it is saving my sanity.
 Generally, I feel calm and grounded while we lay low at home.
 Actually, I wish we could all be at home together like this all the time.
 Kinda.

-Note: By saying this, I don't intend to be insensitive towards other people who are experiencing great challenges and losses during this time.
-That said, I cannot deny that we are thriving to the point of enjoying ourselves (most of the time).
-I want to also acknowledge that we are in an advantageous position to be working from our home and not financially effected in a major way.
+Note: By saying this, I don’t intend to be insensitive towards other people who are experiencing great challenges and losses during this time.
+That said, I cannot deny that we are thriving to the point of enjoying ourselves.
+I want to also acknowledge that we are in an advantageous position to not be effected financially – as of yet.
+Both my husband and I have jobs we can do at home and we have enough food to feed ourselves and our family.

 We keep a regular routine going.
 A regular routine is as if you were still going to work and the kids were still going to school – at least on weekdays.
 Sounds extreme, I know.
 I also know it’s tempting to let routines go in this unprecedented time, but I beg you to hold on to them.
 This will save your sanity as it has saved mine.